harshidkoladara/AutoGML-Object-Detection/README.md

-@all rights are reserved by AutoGML
+@all rights are reserved by AutoGML and Harshid Koladara